The Port

 A Pre-Registration Quality Control (PRQC) System was introduced in 2003.
 All ships to be registered under the Hong Kong flag are subject to quality assessment prior to their registration.
 Ships found to have dubious qualities will be assessed by classification societies recognised by the Marine Department before they are recommended for registration.
 Only those ships that pass the quality assessment are registrable.

 Port State Control (PSC) Inspection: The Marine Department has a responsibility to ensure that non-Hong Kong registered ships visiting Hong Kong comply with the requirements of various international maritime conventions for the seaworthiness of vessels, the safety of crew and passengers, and the prevention of damages to the marine environment.
-To discharge this function, officers of the Department carry out PSC inspections on ships visiting Hong Kong in accordance with the provisions of the IMO Resolution A.1138(31) and the Tokyo Memorandum of Understanding Port State Control Manual.
+To discharge this function, officers of the Department carry out PSC inspections on ships visiting Hong Kong in accordance with the provisions of the IMO Resolution A.1185(33) and the Tokyo MOU Port State Control Manual.

-Hong Kong Local Shipping: About 20 500 vessels are licensed in Hong Kong to operate locally and/or in the Pearl River Delta Region.
+Hong Kong Local Shipping: At present, about 21 020 vessels are licensed in Hong Kong to operate locally and/or in the Pearl River Delta Region.
 The Marine Department sets the safety standards for these vessels.
 The government inspectors and the recognised competent persons/authority are authorised to carry out safety inspections of these vessels.

 Seafarers: The Mercantile Marine Office registers local seafarers, regulates their employment terms and conditions on board ships of all flags and supervises the employment and discharge of seafarers on Hong Kong ships.
-Today, Hong Kong has 435 local officers and ratings serving on board 97 sea-going and river-trade ships.
+Today, Hong Kong has 466 local officers and ratings serving on board 92 sea-going and river-trade ships of two different maritime nations.

 Certification of Seafarers: Hong Kong conducts examinations for seafarers working on Hong Kong registered ships and local vessels.
 They are held regularly to suit demand.
 Certificates of competencies are issued to those candidates who have passed the master, coxswain, deck officer and engineer examinations to qualify them to operate ships trading locally and internationally.

-Licences are also issued to seafarers whose certificates of competencies are issued by countries on the white list of the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW), so that they may serve on Hong Kong registered ships.
+Licences are also issued to seafarers whose certificates of competencies are issued by countries on the white list of the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW) and recognised by Hong Kong, so that they may serve on Hong Kong registered ships.

 Marine Industrial Safety: Inspection and advisory services are provided to promote safe working practices in ship repairing, ship breaking, marine construction, cargo handling on ships and safety afloat.